Multi-Domain Long-Tailed Learning by Augmenting Disentangled Representations: Multi-Domain Long-Tailed Learning with Balanced Representation Reassembly

-By replacing the original semantic representation and domain-associated nuisances in Eqn.~\ref{eq:generation} with the prototype-guided ones, we obtain the enhanced augmented representation as follows:
+By replacing the original semantic representation and domain-associated nuisances in Eqn.~\eqref{eq:generation} with the prototype-guided ones, we obtain the enhanced augmented representation as follows:

-Finally, we replace the original training data with the augmented ones and reformulate the optimization process in Eqn.~\ref{eq:erm} as:
+Finally, we replace the original training data with the augmented ones and reformulate the optimization process in Eqn.~\eqref{eq:erm} as:

 where $f^{L-r}$ represents the post-layers after layer $r$.
-We also note that TALLY can be combined with any class-imbalanced loss function (e.g., Focal, LDAM).
+It is also worthwhile to point out that TALLY can be incorporated into any kinds of class-imbalanced losses (e.g., Focal, LDAM).
 We summarize the overall framework of TALLY in Algorithm~\ref{alg:TALLY}.